sgolden3/Education/README.md

 ## Analysis

-Cleaned education data was utilized.
-The primary data set is the EdGap data set from EdGap.org and the secondary data set comes from the National Center for Education Statistics.
-These tow data sets have already been cleaned and merged into “df”.
-The ACT score data by state was also from the National Center for Education Statistics.
-The ACT score by state date was imported, formatted and tidyed.
-The ACT by state scores and the “df” date frame were merged by an inner join on state to keep data from matching states.
+The primary data set is the EdGap data set from EdGap.org and the secondary data set (ACT composite scores) comes from the National Center for Education Statistics.
+The data set was cleaned by dropping unnecessary rows and columns that were not the state, year or composite score.
+The EdGap data set was revised to have state names labelled fully instead of abbreviations, and an additional “years” column was created to keep similar formatting.
+These two data sets were merged by an inner join on state and year into “merged_df” to keep only state data that is included in both datasets.
 Composite ACT data from year 2017 and 2021 were carried over to states in the education dataset.
-A correlation matrix of the predictor variables was created.
-Single input models of linear regressions were conducted for median income and state.
+A correlation matrix of the predictor variables was created for numerical values.
+Single input models of linear regressions were conducted for median income.
+A multiple linear regression was created including state data.
 From analysis of the correlation matrix, a reduced model was created to reflect the variables that are the strongest predictors.
 A residual plot was created to reflect the new reduced model.
 Finally, numerical variables were scaled and assessed.

 ---

 ## Results

-The first pairplot shows a clear linear relationship between the state an ACT score was taken and the average score.
-Some states will impact the ACT more than others.
-In the reduced model, all states have a p value that is less than or equal to 0.01, showing a great statistical significance between the state a student took their exam and their ACT score.
+As shown by the variation in different colored points, the first pair plot shows a clear linear relationship between the state an ACT score was taken in and different socioeconomic variables.
+This clear linear relationship encourages a deeper dive into the impacts of different predictor variables.
+It is important to note that in the multiple regression analysis, the state of reference is Delaware.
+In this model, only New York has a p-value less than 0.05, showing a statistical significance between the comparison of ACT test scores taken in New York vs. Delaware.
+The high R squared value (0.708) shows that all the predictor variables together created a statistical significance.
 Percent lunch is shown to have the greatest impact on a student’s ACT score, with the strongest coefficient of the all (-7).
-The high R squared values shows that all the reduced predictor variables together created a statistical significance.
+The high R squared value (0.679) shows that all the reduced predictor variables together created a statistical significance.
+The p values for states all display as 0.00, hinting at possible error with integrated categorical variables into the analysis.
+The residual model is derived from the model that was used in the second computational results.
+It displays most points somewhat along the dotted red line, with a few outliers showing a weak negative relationship.
+Since the relationship appears weak, it shows that there is most likely not another quadratic or additional relationship between the variables that is not being accounted for.

 ---